opista/airmiles-reminder/README.md

 ## Changelog

+## [1.6.2] - 2025-08-19

+-   Removes any branding that could cause confusion over ownership or affiliation as requested

 ## [1.6.1] - 2025-03-27

--   Migrates from BA URLs to Avios
+-   Migrates from BA URLs
 -   Small styling tweaks

 ## [1.6.0] - 2024-11-04